Nehru Report: Background

 Leaders of the nationalist movement responded to the challenge by drafting the Nehru Report.

 In December 1927, at its Madras session, the Indian National Congress, took two major decisions in response to the setting up the Simon Commission: first, it decided to not cooperate with the commission; second, it set up an All Parties Conference to draft a Constitution for India.

 The Report

 The constitution outlined by the Nehru Report was for Indian enjoying dominion status within the British Commonwealth.
-Some of the important elements of the report:
+Some of the important elements of the report include: